Did you know that railroad workers are one of the occupational groups with the highest…

 1. Report your slip and fall to the store owner or manager.

-Our Slip and Fall Attorneys cannot stress enough the importance of reporting your slip and fall to the landlord, store manager, homeowner or whoever is the person in charge of the property you fell.
+Our Slip and Fall Attorneys stress the importance of reporting your slip and fall to the landlord, store manager, homeowner or whoever is in charge of the property you fell.
 This provides documentation of your fall and is strong evidence should your case rise to trial.

 2. Take pictures of the scene.